RegalFenster/20-Abgabe01-Riegler-Vujakovic/README.md

 ## Plan for the second subclass Icecube

-The second subclass will allow to add icecubes to the cocktails.
+The second subclass will allow to add simple icecubes to the cocktails with the plan to use this class for the later used Overflow OverflowException.

 ## Plan for JUnit Tests

 Implement JUnit Tests for subclass Cocktail and SimpleDrink and test for 100% coverage.
+The existing methods in Cocktail and SimpleDrinks will be used.

 ## Plan for Exceptions in CocktailClass